FTCIrrationalDoorkeepers4653/TeamCode/README.md

 All Subsystems and Code Operation Very Soon.

 - 1/9/2021 - Fixed TeleOp Slow Mode Controls and the Controls for the New Intake System.
 Also, We Fixed the Autonomous for the IMU and For Improved Consistency.

+- 1/11/2021 - Fixed Controls for New Intake Mechanism and Finished Timing and Correcting Shooting and Turning in Autonomous.
+Thus, Completed 71-Point Autonomous.